oliviak121/ShamzamProject/readME.md

 - **API Endpoints**:
   - `POST /identify`: Identify a music fragment.

-See Shamzam Project Design file to see how the services interact and thhe full Rest API endpoint diagrams.
+See Shamzam Project Design file to see how the services interact and the full Rest API endpoint diagrams.

 ## Setup and Usage
 ### Prerequisites